-The Housing Needs Assessment that was prepared as a source document for this Housing Element contains the data, background analysis, and findings on local housing conditions, trends, and needs that helped to inform the process of updating the County's housing goals, policies, objectives and programs.
+The Housing Needs Assessment that was prepared for this Housing Element contains the data, background analysis, and findings on local housing conditions, trends, and needs that are required to be included in the Housing Element and that helped to inform the process of updating the County's housing goals, policies, objectives and programs.
 Key findings from the Housing Needs Assessment relate to the County's achievements under the 2004 Housing Element, current demographic trends, special housing needs, governmental and non-governmental constraints on housing, and the housing sites analysis.
-The findings are summarized below.
+The Housing Needs Assessment is integral to this Housing Element and its findings are summarized below.